 Keeping the property up to the same standards, you would desire for your own home, is critical.
 There are many ways to increase income such as minimizing turnover or increasing the rent.
 If your spaces are kept to the highest standards, it’s much less likely your tenants will vacate.
 Create a space that has the comfort of a permanent home.
 This way, it will stand out among other rental properties.
 At Blueground, our goal is for all our properties to have the look and feel of a home you’d want to stay in long-term.
-Even if you’re traveling for a short time.
+Even if your tenants are staying in Dubai for under a year.
 We stay on top of local market trends to ensure our properties are maintained and renovated to the highest standards.

 Below are several home renovation ideas that will help maximize your rental income:

 This renovation is consistently listed as one with the greatest ROI.
 It’s the first impression anyone has of your home.
 So, it is an opportunity to make a statement.
 If the front door appears shabby, the home may also be perceived as unsafe.
 If it’s an old door, you should ensure that it’s been painted and has secure locks.
 Replacing your door is one of the cheapest ways to quickly increase your home’s value.